-Addressing the emergency and transitional housing needs of homeless persons for unaccompanied youth), and 144 rapid re-housing beds (88 for families and 56 for singles).
-Unfortunately, while this network is strong, it is insufficient to meet the daily demands of persons in crisis; sheltering less than 40% in any given year, and while there is clearly a place within the Continuum of Care for emergency and transitional sheltering, they are not universally necessary in everyone's journey from homelessness to permanent housing.
-Rather they are seen as one of many possible system responses to homelessness and deployment is entirely dependent on individual circumstances.
+The County currently operates 421 regular emergency shelter beds (229 for families, 172 for individuals, and 20 for unaccompanied youth), 43 domestic violence survivor emergency shelter beds (all for families), 175 transitional shelter beds (90 for families, 16 for individuals, and 69 for unaccompanied youth), and 189 rapid re-housing beds (121 for families and 68 for singles).
+Unfortunately, while this network is strong, possible system responses to homelessness and deployment is entirely dependent on individual circumstances.
 It is hoped that as additional alternative housing responses are implemented, some shelter savings will occur which can be reallocated to service gaps that remain in the system.